ferama/rospo/SPEC.md

 - the reorganized Rust modules now include targeted comments in dense runtime, PTY, config, progress, and precedence code paths where intent would otherwise be harder to infer
 - SFTP recovery now uses a shared reconnect coordinator per client so one outage triggers one recovery loop rather than one reconnect attempt per chunk worker
 - interactive SFTP progress rendering now coordinates with normal log output so reconnect logs clear and restore the active transfer overlay instead of leaving stacked bar lines behind
+- the Windows-specific Rust code now passes a GNU-target compile check; the remaining Windows gaps are runtime and toolchain validation rather than unresolved Rust source errors

 ## CLI Contract